-- Where there is evidence or suspicion that a pupil has drugs in their possession, has used drugs or has passed/sold on drugs to another person, the school will initially seek medical attention for the child if needed as per 7.3. - The school will follow its Behaviour and Exclusion Policies and may also use its power to search a pupil.
+- Where there is evidence or suspicion that a pupil has drugs in their possession, has used drugs or has passed/sold on drugs to another person, the school will initially seek medical attention for the child (ren) if needed as per 7.3. - The school will follow its Behaviour and Exclusion Policies and may also use its power to search a pupil.
 Sanctions will be applied as outlined in the Behaviour and Exclusion Policies. - Where it is believed that a parent or carer is under the influence of drugs (including alcohol) on the school premises, they will be asked to leave.
-If they are due to collect their child, then they will be asked to make alternative arrangements and the child will be withheld to ensure their safety.
-If a parent or carer refuses to leave, the Headteacher or their representative should call the Police.
-Where there are serious or ongoing concerns about the adult's presentation and drug use, the school may consider banning a parent from entering the school site. - See Appendix B Responding to incidents involving drugs.

-6.4 Police and Emergency Involvement

-- The school will immediately refer illegal or unlawful incidents to the Police. - See Appendix A for guidance on drug situations linked to medical emergencies.
+If they are due to collect their child, and/or are attempting to drive their child home, and present as being under the influence of drugs (including alcohol), the child will be withheld in school to ensure their safety.
+Children will not be allowed to walk home to be cared for by their parent, if there have been concerns that the parent/carer is under the influence of drugs.
+The parent or carer will be asked to make alternative arrangements for collection and ongoing supervision of their child (ren) in the home. - If a parent or carer refuses to leave, and/or displays verbal or physical behaviour that is aggressive or intimidating, the Headteacher or their representative will call the Police. - Where there are serious or ongoing concerns about the adult's presentation and drug use, the school may consider banning a parent from entering the school site. - See Appendix B Responding to incidents involving drugs. - 6.4 Police and Emergency Involvement - The school will immediately refer illegal or unlawful incidents to the Police. - See Appendix A for guidance on drug situations linked to medical emergencies.